Volt Electronic Banking Save, Spend & CMA Terms and Conditions

 - it is clear you did not contribute to the loss

-- the transaction occurred after we find out that a passcode is no longer secure
+- the transaction occurred after we find out that your account is no longer secure

 Whenever this term refers to us having to prove an event, it means we have to prove that event on the “balance of probability”.
 That means the event is more probable than not.